Africa EENI Global Business School

 4. Brikama is the second largest Gambian city (57,000 inhabitants)

-5. The main economic activities of the Gambia are agriculture, fishing and tourism
+5. The main economic activities of the Gambia are agriculture, transport, fishing and tourism

 6. The Gambia: an agricultural country oriented towards export